FreeCAD/FreeCAD-documentation/wiki/Curves_SketchOnSurface.md

 ## Options

--   Fill Extrusion   * When the Thickness value is not null, this will generate lofting faces (the blue faces in the above screenshot).
+-   Fill Extrusion: When the Thickness value is not null, this will generate lofting faces (the blue faces in the above screenshot).
--   Fill Faces   * This will fill all the geometrical figures closed in faces (the red faces in the above screenshot).
+-   Fill Faces: This will fill all the geometrical figures closed in faces (the red faces in the above screenshot).
--   Offset   * This will push the shapes mapped above into the target face.
+-   Offset: This will push the shapes mapped above into the target face.
 Do not put an offset greater than the thickness, it makes the face disappear on the inside.
--   Thickness   * If not null, this will give thickness to the surfaces created above.
+-   Thickness: If not null, this will give thickness to the surfaces created above.

 ## Notes